winstonchiong/decisionlabucsf.github.io/README.md

     This list has three entries.
 Each entry has fields for name, position, and e-mail address.
-Note that you don't have to put strings within quotation marks, although sometimes this is helpful if your string has special characters like colons or quotation marks.
+Note that you don't have to put strings within quotation marks, although sometimes this is helpful if your string has special characters like colons or apostrophes.
 You can also often embed Markdown code like asterisks in these strings.

 ## How to update (or add) a team profile